 Changes in temperature cause tiles to change.
 When the Florida sun is directly overhead, the surface of a roof can reach close to 200 degrees.
 Sudden downpours can cause the roof to cool down to room temperature in a matter of seconds.
 Roofing materials will expand when it’s hot and contract as it cools.
 The extreme heat in Florida can make these variations extra damaging to your roof.
 With cement or clay, you don’t have to get on the roof to know if heat is causing severe damage.
 Often times crumbles from the tiles might start washing out through the gutters.

 While we don’t get the massive snowfalls that northern roofs are subjected to, constant humidity is another common problem for Florida roofs.
 We’re surrounded by water and have several swamps and lakes.
 The ever-present moisture can erode tiles and compromise even the best-applied seams and seals.

 High humidity levels can also lead to the runaway growth of algae, moss, mildew, and other types of fungus on roof tiles, rafters, and joists.
 Besides being unsightly, such growths can cause rot and deterioration if they trap moisture.

 Other common reasons for roofing tile failure and cracking include:

 - Flashing or fasteners uplifting

 - Flashing seams separating

 - Chipped tile corners

 - Debris between tiles

 Tile roofs are extremely durable, but in order to get the longest life span possible, it needs some maintenance.
-Tile roof repair is the perfect way to head off any existing repairs and prevent future ones.
-The roofing professionals at West Orange Roofing want to help prolong the life of your roof.
+Prompt tile roof repair by the roofing professionals at West Orange Roofing can help prolong the life of your roof.